 - Substantive – feedback should provide concrete activities or steps students can take to enhance their learning.

 Syllabus paragraph explaining Course Signals for students:

-A video that can be embedded into your Blackboard course, shown to students, or linked in your syllabus.
+This video can be embedded into your Blackboard course, shown to a class, or linked in your syllabus.